 The ultimate goal for us is to find that the student’s effort, labor and time is beneficial to TEC without having their presence be a cause for extra concern or stress because of having to “baby-sit” their actions or decisions.

 WE WORK WITH YOUNG & “PROBLEM” HORSES THAT CAN BE UNRELIABLE AND DANGEROUS.
 WE NEED STUDENTS TO MAINTAIN AN AWARENESS, RESPECT AND 110% POSITIVE WORK ETHIC AND ATTITUDE WHEN PARTICIPATING IN OUR PROGRAM.

 * Must have valid driver's license - if not, must work the same day as a person who holds one (in the case of an emergency.)

 * NO SMOKING ON TEC PREMISES.

-* Great attitude and open mind for learning.
+* Positive attitude and an open mind for learning.

 Duties on a daily, weekly or monthly basis may include but are not limited to:

 *Facility Maintenance- Dragging pastures, keeping barn area neat and tidy, etc.- NO STALL CLEANING, mowing (riding mower,), etc.